 I prefer down, fleece or synthetic gloves depending on the temperatures.

 My hands get cold easily!
 In the winter I hike with these Hestra mittens.
-These are a little pricey but TOTALLY worth the investment.
+These are a little pricey but worth the investment.
 My hands never get cold and I can take them snowboarding.
 I also wear light fleece gloves from Outdoor Research.

 Kula Cloth (Pee Cloth)